 Am I suggesting you create a group like TSF?
 I am.
 With some hard work and good intentions, a group like ours can pay off handsomely for you in both business and friendship.

 But that’s not the point of this post.
-Like our meetings, my goal is to end our time together today by saying thank you to my Strategic Forum brethren and thanks to all of you for your friendship and support.
+Like our meetings, my goal is to end our time together today by to my Strategic Forum brethren and thanks to all of you for your friendship and support.

 Skip to content